maciejsmolinski/learnings/staff-plus.md

 # Staff+ Engineer

-## Learning from other people experiences
+## Learning from other people's experiences

 * The Principal Engineer's Handbook by Ilya Grigorik https://ilya.grigorik.com/the-principal-engineers-handbook/